Make your own custom handmade oven-baked clay ornaments with the kids this holiday season. We’ll show you how.

 - Good Cook Sweet Creations Cookie Cutters – I love these because they have a handle on top

-- Stamps – holiday designs, words, letters
+- Rubber stamps – holiday designs, words, letters

 - To decorate: you can use anything from paint to Sharpies.
 I used Inka Gold Metallic Rub and a Krylon Leafing Silver Pen